 Finally, specify the table that you want to import.
-If the table belongs to a project, you will need to specify the name of the project and the username of the project owner.
-If the table belongs to a dataset, you will need to specify the name of the dataset as well as the username of the dataset owner.
+If the table belongs to a project, you should provide the name of the project and the username of the project owner.
+If the table belongs to a dataset, you should provide the name of the dataset as well as the username of the dataset owner.

-Finally, some dataset owners assign export restrictions to their datasets.
+Finally, dataset owners can assign export restrictions to their datasets.
 Certain tables may be bound by these export restrictions and cannot be imported into DataStudio (for example, if the data can only be exported to a specific compute environment, or if there are export size limits that the table exceeds).
-In this case, you can return to Redivis and request an export exception for the table (export exceptions for the DataStudio export location are coming soon).
+In this case, you can return to Redivis and request an export exception for the table if appropriate.